 We are asking people to take extra care if they plan to go out and use drugs during this time.
 The safest thing to do is not take drugs at all but we understand that people may still choose to use anyway.

 – It is an extra risky time to go out and to also take drugs.
-Please avoid nights out or parties if you are feeling unwell or display any symptoms.
+Please avoid gathering if you are feeling unwell or display any symptoms.

 – Nights out and using drugs could impact on your immune system due to lack of sleep or food.
 It might be a useful time to think about your use and consider if not using is the best option.